-The rest of my stay was spent checking other recommended sights: the Vakil bazaar, the Karim Khan citadel, the Naranjestan Qavam mansion and garden, the Tomb of Hafez, and the Quran gate.
+The rest of my stay was spent checking other great sight of Shiraz: the Vakil bazaar, the Karim Khan citadel, the Naranjestan Qavam mansion and garden, the Tomb of Hafez, and the Quran gate.
 And drinking tea with strangers that became friends.

 I still had another much-anticipated highlight waiting for me, one of Iran bucket list places: Persepolis.
 The capital of the Achaemenid Empire was not one of the big Persian cities.
 It was built for ceremonial purposes and to celebrate Nowruz, the Persian New Year, held at the spring equinox.
 That’s why the main decoration theme is a lion attacking a bull –the symbol of spring triumphs over the symbol of winter.
 Its earliest remains date back to 515 BC –that’s over 2500 years ago!
 Not only these structures have endured the passing of time, they’re also the survivors of the destruction Alexander the Great brought with him as he conquered it.
 When you read the information on-site you notice that he is mentioned only as Alexander.
 I can easily understand why.

 This ancient city was 63 km from my hosts’ place.
 I wanted to go independently, and there is no public transportation to reach it, so I took a Snapp.
 I told you how cheap it is, but here’s proof: it was only 31 toman, that’s 2.05€ at my exchange rate, for 63 km!